-Rachel’s father Frederick HONAKER left a will (images 149 and 150) naming all of his children, several being underage.
-He wrote his will on 20 [or 30] November 1824.
-It was presented in December Court 1824 and proven in January Court 1825.
-Rachel married Elijah WOOD on 4 January 1825 [line 6].
-The following month Elijah and Rachel WOOD sold her part of her father’s estate as seen in:
+Rachel’s father Frederick HONAKER left a will naming all of his children, several being underage.
+He wrote the will in November 1824.
+The date is not legible and is either the 20th or the 30th.
+It was presented in December Court 1824 and proven in January Court 1825.1

 Monroe County, (West) Virginia Deed References: